Ashupap/RapidsRoosts/replit.md

 I prefer detailed explanations and iterative development.
 Ask before making major changes.
 Do not make changes to the `attached_assets/` folder.
 Do not make changes to the `design_guidelines.md` file.

 ## System Architecture
-The application follows a client-server architecture.
+The application follows a lightweight client-server architecture.
 The frontend is built with React, TypeScript, Tailwind CSS, and Framer Motion, focusing on a responsive, animation-rich UI/UX with the vibrant "Adventure Pulse" color palette (Teal Rapids hsl(182, 78%, 38%), Ember Trail hsl(17, 92%, 55%), Jungle Canopy hsl(138, 54%, 32%), Moonlit Mist hsl(210, 40%, 96%)) and Montserrat/Open Sans typography.
 Key UI components are sourced from shadcn/ui.
-The backend uses Express.js and Node.js to serve the static frontend assets.
-The system includes an SEO-optimized structure with dynamic meta tags, structured data, and canonical URLs designed to achieve top Google rankings for Dandeli tourism keywords.
+The backend uses Express.js and Node.js to serve the static frontend assets with minimal API endpoints (health check and contact info). **No database is required** - the website is purely informational.

 ### Key Features:
 - **Comprehensive SEO Optimization**: Dynamic meta tags, Open Graph, Twitter Cards, JSON-LD schemas (FAQPage, TouristDestination, TravelAgency, Organization, BreadcrumbList), canonical URLs, and geo-location tags targeting top Google rankings for Dandeli tourism keywords.